 This is completely true – as many woodworkers, whether they are doing it for a living, or fancy themselves as a handyman around the house on the weekends, have a corded circular saw in their arsenal.

 But there are so many to choose from, isn’t there?
 It can often be overwhelming.
-Luckily, we’ve understood how you feel – so we’ve created this article on the five best corded circular saws you can currently find, all of which are found across different price points, and made for different purposes.
+Luckily, I’ve understood how you feel – so I’ve created this article on the five best corded circular saws you can currently find, all of which are found across different price points, and made for different purposes.

 If you want to find your perfect corded circular saw, but don’t have enough time to read the entire article, we’ve listed the five circular saws reviewed in the list below: